kgorkovskaya/kgorkovskaya/README.md

 Hi, I'm Kristina!

-I'm a UK-based programmer and data analyst with 10 years experience.
+I'm a UK-based programmer and data analyst with over 10 years of experience.
 I've primarily worked with Python and SQL, though I've also used Java, Matlab and R.

 - 🔭 I’m currently working on building my portfolio and transitioning to data engineering
 - 📫 How to reach me: [linkedin.com/in/kgorkovskaya](https://www.linkedin.com/in/kgorkovskaya/)